 Which teams are in League of Legends Worlds?

-Usually the 16 spots in the League of Legends Worlds group stage are filled by the 12 top seeded teams from China, Korea, Europe, North America, Vietnam, and the Taiwan / Hong Kong / Macao region.
-The remaining four spots in the group stages are filled by the four winners of the play-ins.
-However, this year, due to the ongoing coronavirus pandemic and the fact that MSI 2020 has been cancelled, Riot Games has expanded the seeding for this year’s tournament.
+Usually the 16 spots in the League of Legends Worlds group stage are filled by the 12 top seeded teams from China, Korea, Europe, North America, Vietnam, and the Taiwan / Hong Kong / Macao region, with the remaining four spots in the group stages being filled by the four winners of the play-ins.

-This is what the seeding look like for Worlds 2020:
+This is what the seeding look like for LoL Worlds 2020:

 - Four teams each: LPL (China), LEC (Europe)